siheming/mspypeline/doc/source/settings_and_configuration.rst

 | Columns of the latter output are now named "Cancer_Line1", "Cancer_Line2", etc. and the values of the replicates
   "Rep1" to "Rep3" are averaged to a mean.
-This procedure can help to improve data reproducibility since measurement results can be quite noisy and/or protein might be missing in some of the samples by random chance.
+This procedure can help to improve data reproducibility since measurement results can be quite noisy and/or proteins might be missing in some of the samples by random chance.